NATO ministers discuss boosting Ukraine — and avoiding a wider war

-Over the past two months, the 30 member alliance has sent thousands of extra troops to its eastern flank and activated NATO’s Response Force for the first time.
+Over the past two months, the 30-member alliance has sent thousands of extra troops to its eastern flank and activated NATO’s Response Force for the first time.
 Its members have also sent tons of ammunition and weaponry into Ukraine.

-Stoltenberg noted Wednesday as he arrived at the meeting that there are hundreds of thousands of forces on heightened alert across the alliance, including 100,000 U.S. troops in Europe and about 40,000 troops under direct NATO command, mostly in the eastern part of the alliance.
+NATO Secretary General Jens Stoltenberg noted Wednesday as he arrived at the meeting that there are hundreds of thousands of forces on heightened alert across the alliance, including 100,000 U.S. troops in Europe and about 40,000 troops under direct NATO command, mostly in the eastern part of the alliance.

 “NATO has a responsibility to ensure that this crisis does not escalate beyond Ukraine,” he said.

-Note: A previous version of this article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.